 QUIZ: Think You Can Translate This Classic Sopranos Lingo?

-The Sopranos may be coming to the big screen in the form of a prequel, but can you remember anything they were actually saying?
+Today marks the 20th anniversary of The Sopranos, but can you remember anything they were actually saying?

-This week brought the news that hit HBO show The Sopranos, starring James Gandolfini, is set for a silver screen prequel.
+10 January 2019 marks 20 years since the first ever episode of The Sopranos aired.

-But, when it comes to the lingo, could parlay with Tony Soprano and get into his good graces or would you look like a total Cafone?
+The mafia drama will always be hailed as one of the best series of all time, but when it comes to the lingo, could you parlay with Tony Soprano and get into his good graces or would you end up looking like a total Cafone?

 Would you be inducted into the family or end up sleeping with the fishes?